ephedrandrox/balek/docs/administration.md

 A custom installation is out of the scope of this guide at this time.

+## Git, Build, and Run
-On a host with Docker installed, clone the Balek Repository and submodules:
+On a host with Git and Docker installed, clone the Balek Repository and submodules:

     git clone --recurse-submodules https://github.com/ephedrandrox/balek.git

-Then checkout the diaplode-main branch
+### Checkout the diaplode-main branch

     cd balek
     git checkout diaplode-main